Vyxal/Vyxal/documentation/BuildTools.md

     `vyxalJVM`.

 In most cases, just use `vyxalJVM`. `vyxalNative` is extremely slow to compile.
-`vyxalJS` is a little slow to compile and `vyxalJS/run` requires Node.js.
+`vyxalJS` is slow to compile and `vyxalJS/run` requires Node.js.

 ### Running tasks with Mill

+If on Windows, you can run tasks using `.\mill <taskname>`.
+If on Linux or MacOS, you can run tasks using `./mill <taskname>`.
+The rest of this guide will use `./mill`, but if you're on Windows, make sure to use `.\mill` when running on your computer.

 You can use `resolve` to find available tasks inside a module, e.g.
 `./mill resolve jvm.test._` shows all tasks available for the JVM test module.